Rari-Capital/docs/src/nova/README.md

 `bumpGas` allows a user to increase the gas price for their execution request without having to `cancel`, `withdraw` and call `requestExec` again.
 Calling this function will initiate a 5 minute delay before disabling the request associated with `execHash` (this is known as the "uncled" request) and enabling an updated version of the request (this is known as the resubmitted request which can be found under `newExecHash`).

 ::: danger
-A bot can still execute the uncled request associated with the `execHash` up until the delay has passed.
+A relayer can still execute the uncled request associated with the `execHash` up until the delay has passed.
 :::

-If a bot executes the uncled request before the delay has passed the resubmitted request will not be executable after the delay.
+If a relayer executes the uncled request before the delay has passed the resubmitted request will not be executable after the delay.

 ### Check if request is executable